Liberia was still healing after years of brutal civil war when it was hit by the Ebola epidemic in 2014.

 Street Child started working in Liberia in 2013, helping street children in the capital of Monrovia.
 When Liberia was hit with the Ebola crisis, we expanded our work to support the thousands of children impacted by Ebola to go to school.
 We believe in supporting children in every aspect of their school life: school environment, teachers, parents, the wider community and the barriers to education they face.

-To date, we have helped over 8,500 children to go to school, including helping 1,500 Ebola-impacted children following the crisis.
+To date, we have helped over 8,500 children to go to school in Liberia, including helping 1,500 Ebola-impacted children following the crisis.
 With your support, we can help thousands more.

 + We support quality education through our teacher training programme.

 + We offer an accelerated learning programme with our Speed Schools - giving out-of-school children the chance to cover two years' of curriculum in just ten months, allowing them to transition back into public schools.

 + We provide street corner education to get out-of-school children who live or work on the streets interested in education again.